What we stand for

 Some of our most meaningful values — which we have committed to uphold across our therapeutic practice — are:

 We live in a culturally diverse society, and as such we are committed to cultural inclusiveness, social justice, and reconciliation with the original custodians of the land upon which we all live: the Aboriginal and Torres Straight Islander peoples.

 Your rights as a client

 This information serves as an agreement between you and your psychologist whilst you access our services.
-If you have any questions or concerns regarding this information, please bring these up with your psychologist.
+If you have any questions or concerns regarding this information, please feel free to bring these up with your psychologist at any time.

 We collect some basic personal information prior to and during the first session to enable us to provide you with service.
 None of this information is shared with anyone.
 The exception to this is if your service is funded by another body (e.g. Medicare, ATAPS), in which case we share the data required and no more.

 Privacy and confidentiality

 Confidentiality is one of our utmost concerns.
 Everything discussed in session, including the fact that you are a client, is kept strictly confidential.
 This includes from other members of your household or family, unless express written consent is given.

 While Narthanya Psychology endeavours to protect your privacy at all times, there are some things that are important for you to know.
 In providing psychological services we are dedicated to supporting your ongoing wellbeing and the wellbeing of those around you.
-If we identify that you are at immediate risk of harm, from yourself or from others, or that someone else is at immediate risk of harm, we have a duty of care to ensure your safety.
+If we identify that you are at immediate risk of harm, from yourself or from others, or that someone else is at immediate risk of harm, we have a duty of care to ensure your safety by making appropriate notifications.
 When these concerns are identified we will speak with you about this and explore options.